7 Easy Inspirational Leadership Acts

 The solutions focused coaching model actually provide skills in building upon where people are performing, so we can maximize that performance

 Take a quick peek inside a coaching session I had with a client about taking responsibility for how you react to others.
 And if you'd like to check out some research that backs up this principle of what you focus upon you get more of, access the One-on-One Meeting training where we discuss the impact of the Pygmalion Leadership principle on performance.

 Your Easy Inspirational Leadership Act: Focus on people's positive aspects, and work to draw more of those from them.
 Don't not address their problems - you must address under-performance.
 But keep your attention more on what they get right than wrong.

-You will make a marked impression on others and more readily influence them when you are known as a person takes the time to understand other people's point of view.
+You will make a marked impression on others and more readily influence them when you are known as a person who takes the time to understand other people's point of view.

 However, if you can learn to stop this knee-jerk reaction and listen fully to other people's viewpoint ... your ability to connect and influence others will sky-rocket.